 - Watch an AFL match in Adelaide

-- Going to the gym in Adelaide with teenagers
+- Free things to do in Adelaide with teens

 - Day trips from Adelaide with teenagers

 - Where to stay with teens in Adelaide